 Pineapple and its products are known for their pleasant aroma and flavor.
 The fruit is rich in certain vitamins, minerals, polyphenol antioxidants, and other phytochemicals (Ali et al., 2020).
-Phytochemical screening of the pineapple revealed the presence of saponin, glycoside, flavonoid, tannins and vitamins such as B1, B2, B3, B5, B6, B9 and C. Minerals such as calcium, magnesium, phosphorous, potassium, sodium and zinc have also been identified in the fruit.
+Phytochemical screening of the pineapple revealed the presence of saponin, glycoside, flavonoid, tannins, and vitamins such as B1, B2, B3, B5, B6, B9, and C. Minerals such as calcium, magnesium, phosphorus, potassium, sodium, and zinc have also been identified in the fruit.
 The fruit juice helps digestion (Ikeyi et al., 2013).

-Watermelon (Citrullus lanatus) is a fruit which belongs to the family of Cucurbitaceae and contain about 95% water (Ijaz et al., 2022).
-The fruit is round with reddish mesocarp having a lot of seeds.
-There are various species with different colored endocarp, for example, red flesh, yellow flesh, and orange flesh.
-Watermelon contains vitamins B1 and B6, potassium, calcium, iron, zinc and magnesium in addition to vitamin A and C which are generally common to all fruits and vegetables (Asfaw, 2022; Gladvin et al., 2017).
-Watermelon is rich in carotenoids some of which include lycopene, phytofluene, phytoene, beta-carotene, lutein and neurospnene (Nadeem et al., 2022).
+Watermelon (Citrullus lanatus) is a fruit that belongs to the family of Cucurbitaceae and contains about 95% water (Ijaz et al., 2022).
+The fruit is round or oval, with reddish mesocarp and a lot of seeds.
+There are various species with colour variation in endocarps, for example, red, yellow, and orange flesh.
+Watermelon contains vitamins B1 and B6, potassium, calcium, iron, zinc, and magnesium in addition to vitamins A and C, which are generally common to all fruits and vegetables (Asfaw, 2022; Gladvin et al., 2017).
+Watermelon is rich in carotenoids, some of which include lycopene, phytofluene, phytoene, beta-carotene, lutein, and neurosporene (Nadeem et al., 2022).

 Beetroot (Beta vulgaris L.) is an herbaceous biennial plant classified as one of the Chenopodiaceae family.
-The taproot found either in yellow pulp color or red where the red root is utilized in salad, juice, food coloring, and as a medicine that emerged along the Mediterranean coast (Kale et al., 2018).
-Beets are considered as one of the most effective vegetables, they are a source of betalain pigment in addition to phenolic acids such as gallic, syringic, and caffeic acids and flavonoids.
-Beetroot is also considered as a good source of minerals such as iron, calcium, phosphorus, potassium, sodium, and zinc, in addition to vitamins like biotin, niacin, and folate.
-It has anti-inflammatory and antioxidant effects, which scavenge free radicals from the cells promoting cancer prevention by inhibiting the tumor cells proliferation, reducing the risk of cardiovascular diseases, and expelling kidney stones (Abdo et al., 2020; Kale et al., 2018).
+The taproot is found either in yellow pulp colour or red, where the red root is utilised in salad, juice, food coloring, and as a medicine that emerged along the Mediterranean coast (Kale et al., 2018).
+Beets are considered one of the most effective vegetables; they are a source of betalain pigment in addition to phenolic acids such as gallic, syringic, and caffeic acids and flavonoids.
+Beetroot is also considered a good source of minerals such as iron, calcium, phosphorus, potassium, sodium, and zinc, in addition to vitamins like biotin, niacin, and folate.
+It has anti-inflammatory and antioxidant effects in scavenging free radicals from the cells, promoting cancer prevention by inhibiting tumor cells' proliferation, reducing the risk of cardiovascular diseases, and expelling kidney stones (Abdo et al., 2020; Kale et al., 2018).

-Pineapple, beetroot, and watermelon are rich in essential nutrients and bioactive compounds, and their combination in a juice blend offers the potential for enhanced nutritional synergy and health benefits.
-This study promotes the utilization and value addition of locally abundant but underutilized fruits, thereby reducing postharvest losses and supporting rural agro-economy development.
-The formulated juice has the potential to serve as a functional beverage that supports cardiovascular health, immunity, and overall well-being through its natural antioxidant and nutrient composition.
-The broad objective of this study was to evaluate the quality of juice from pineapple, watermelon and beetroot blends.
+Therefore, pineapple, beetroot, and watermelon are rich in essential nutrients and bioactive compounds, and their combination in a juice blend offers the potential for enhanced nutritional synergy and health benefits.
+This study promotes the utilisation and value addition of locally abundant but underutilised fruits, thereby reducing postharvest losses and supporting rural agro-economy development.
+The formulated juice has the potential to serve as a functional beverage to support cardiovascular health, immunity, and overall well-being through its natural antioxidant and nutrient composition.
+Thus, the broad objective of this study was to evaluate the quality of juice produced from the formulated blends of pineapple, watermelon and beetroot.

 2.0 MATERIALS AND METHODS